arancia313/Arancia-3-Network/README.md

 # Arancia-3-Network

- - Newest updated network for the A3S (Arancia 3 System) and projects that use the Fetch extension.
+ - Newest updated network for the A3S (Arancia 3 System) and projects that use the Fetch or Git Penguin extension.
  - Can be used with the Arancia 3 Store.
  - Requires the Fetch extension on projects with Penguinmod.